 Winter Solstice: Winter Spiral Festival of finding and holding our inner light as we walk into the season of darkness; the metaphor of a spiral as an inner journey of contemplation and finding our reserves.

-Summer Solstice: Bonfire at Ocean Beach to welcome the longest day of the year and celebrate summer
+Summer Solstice: Beach celebration to welcome the longest day of the year and celebrate summer

 By answering these questions we hope to create and offer intentional, truthful celebrations that speak not only to Golden Bridges' values but to our families' and to the wider, and very diverse, San Francisco community.